Faizabad Jn now Ayodhya Cantt: Mixed reactions from historians, locals on station renaming | Science-Environment

 Old signboards at platforms painted over, trilingual signages on top of the station's facade summarily removed and a banner bearing its new nomenclature 'Ayodhya Cantt' casually hung on its porch front - Faizabad Junction is in a state of transition.

-The recent move of authorities to rename the 19th Century station, three years after Faizabad district was rechristened to Ayodhya, however, has drawn a mixed response from historians and residents, many of whom feel it will ''erase the identity of this historic city'' and ''create confusion''.
+The recent move of authorities to rename the 19th century station, three years after Faizabad district was rechristened to Ayodhya, however, has drawn a mixed response from historians and local residents, many of whom feel it will ''erase the identity of this historic city'' and ''create confusion''.

 Rajesh Kumar, 30, who has been working as a coolie at the Faizabad Junction since 2008, is equally perplexed after the renaming of the station that is said to have been opened in 1874.

-He points to the engraving on his brass badge: 'Licenced Porter N.R.
-77 Faizabad' and then motions towards the temporary banner at the station's porch which carries the new name 'Ayodhya Cantt' in bold black fonts and four languages-- Hindi, Sanskrit, English, and Urdu.
+He showed the engraving on his brass badge: 'Licenced Porter N.R.
+77 Faizabad' and then pointed towards the temporary banner at the station's porch which carries the new name 'Ayodhya Cantt' in bold black fonts and in four languages -- Hindi, Sanskrit, English and Urdu.

 ''It will create a lot of confusion as there is Ayodhya City station already, about 10 km from here.
 Passengers coming to Faizabad or Ayodhya for the first time may end up getting down at the wrong destination,'' he said.